 Sandbox Summit@MIT - The ROI of PLAY!
 What a whirlwind!
 Just a few of the Highlights from the presentations today...We experienced first hand some the latest and greatest of what is happening from revolutionary concepts, multi-platforms, and incredibly innovative products in the edtech space.
 Diversity was prevalent everywhere.

-The most important role that play can have is to help children learn to be routinely active, make choices and practice actions to mastery.
-Play is the end all and be all in building a strong foundation for a plethora of lifelong skills.
-Representatives from gaming, schools, museums, media, marketing and several socially conscious foundations were represented and spent the day into the evening discussing what purposeful play involves.
-There is no one answer, concept, or design – power playful learning is as diverse as the global attendees.
+The most important role that play can have is to help children learn to be routinely active, make choices and practical actions to mastery.
+Play is the end all and is all in building a strong foundation for a plethora of lifelong skills.
+Representatives from gaming, schools, museums, media, marketing, and several socially conscious foundations were represented and spent the day into the evening discussing what purposeful play involves.
+There is no one answer, concept, or design - power playful learning is as diverse as the global attendees.